AStaroverov/Scheduler/README.md

 }
 ```

-This function determines the execution time of tasks for each iteration
+``getFrameFunction`` - This function determines the execution time of tasks for each iteration
 ```javascript
 function getFrameFunction (taskForFrame: Array<Task>): Function {
   var countTasks = tasks.length